skipkemoi/alx-low_level_programming/0x00-hello_world/README.md

-the script compiles C file but does not link
+the script generate assembly code and save it in another file